Erioldoesdesign/erioldoesdesign.github.io/_posts/2018-07-30-understanding-trauma-in-design.md

 And at what cost, to either yourself or the participants?

-Complementary to my education background, my experience with abuse and subsequent trauma, has offered me [High Self-Monitoring](), [Hypervigilance]() and a predisposition to and taking on a lot of Emotional Work/Labour.
+Complementary to my education background, my experience with abuse and subsequent trauma, has offered me [High Self-Monitoring](https://en.wikipedia.org/wiki/Self-monitoring), [Hypervigilance](https://en.wikipedia.org/wiki/Hypervigilance) and a predisposition to and taking on a lot of Emotional Work/Labour.
 Emotional Labour has typically been categorised and stated in research as ‘women’s’ work but I consider it the work of the oppressed regardless of gender.
 Not to play down the role that women have played in exposing the inequality of emotional labour in a ‘opposing cis gendered’ dynamic.
-I recommend reading the Emotional labour masterpost for more detail
+I recommend [reading the Emotional labour masterpost for more detail](https://drive.google.com/file/d/0B0UUYL6kaNeBTDBRbkJkeUtabEk/view?pref=2&pli=1).

-These traits are also sometimes referred to as ‘people pleaser’ personality (also known as Sociotropy).
+These traits are also sometimes referred to as ‘people pleaser’ personality (also known as [Sociotropy](https://en.wikipedia.org/wiki/Sociotropy)).
 Though I feel a distinction must be made between those individuals that would be met with violence and abuse if they do not please verses those who would not.

 Some of you are probably thinking about the potential usefulness of high empathy skills within user centred work.
 Sure, it can be very useful to anticipate needs and wants and be ‘tuned’ into others emotions.
 However, what often isn’t explored is the consequences of this can be, the impact these have, and how this creates an environment where people can vastly over-extend themselves.
 Depending on the persons background it can range from distressing to catatonic when you misinterpret an emotion or read a situation incorrectly.